joabnd7/Share-from-Py2-to-Py3-/README.md

 Run the python code in PY2 miniconda shell.

-Then in Ubunut under Windows wsl2 at the command line:
+Then in Ubuntu under Windows wsl2 at the command line:

  redis-cli
  (starts the REDIS CL interface)